 As previously discussed, many of the ingredients we use to bake cupcakes are toxic to dogs.
 If your cupcake was just plain with no major ingredients, then most basic bread products won’t cause harm.
 But if your cupcakes were made with anything toxic, this should be noted for your veterinarian.

-Common toxic ingredients include coffee grounds, chocolate, macadamia nuts, artificial sweeteners containing Xylitol (it’s also in some peanut butters!), alcohol for flavoring, and raisins.
+Common toxic ingredients include coffee grounds, chocolate, macadamia nuts, artificial sweeteners containing Xylitol (it’s also in gum and in some peanut butters!), alcohol for flavoring, and raisins.
 Your vet will be able to determine the risk of toxicity from these ingredients based on the amount eaten and the size of your pup.

 They will then recommend the appropriate treatment.
 This may include placing your dog on a drip in the hospital or giving activated charcoal to help with toxin elimination.
 Fatty foods such as butter or coconut oil also pose a potential risk as they can trigger pancreatitis (painful inflammation of the pancreas and associated illness).